-We're completely committed to protecting you when you use this website.
+We're committed to protecting you and your money when you bank online with us.

-There is protection provided by the Payment Services Regulations 2009.
-In the unlikely event funds are taken from your account as a result of fraud, we will refund you and restore your account to the state it would have been in had the unauthorised payment transaction not taken place.
+There is protection provided by the Payment Services Regulations 2017.
+If funds are taken from your account because of fraud, we'll refund you and put your account back to how it was before the fraud took place.

-There are some circumstances in which this protection is not available.
-For example if you have acted fraudulently or have deliberately or with gross negligence failed to take reasonable steps to keep your security information safe.
+There are some circumstances where this protection isn’t available.
+For example, if you've acted fraudulently, or you haven’t taken reasonable steps to keep your information safe.

-The secure areas are where we keep personal information, which is why you have to enter a personal password and security number before we can give you access.
-For example, you'll use the secure areas of our site when you access your Santander accounts online or apply online for an account.
+The secure areas are where we keep personal information, which is why you have to enter enter security details or biometrics.
+For example, you'll use the secure areas of our site when you access your accounts online or apply online for an account.

-On top of this, any information you submit online is protected by data encryption.
+Any information you submit online is protected by data encryption.
 Your browser scrambles the information, which is later unscrambled when it gets to us.
-It cannot be read along the way.
+It can’t be read along the way.

 You may come across the term 128-bit SSL (Secure Socket Layer) technology.
 This is the way the data is scrambled and unscrambled again at each end.
-The latest browsers have this built in – and it is automatically enabled unless you turn it off.
+The latest browsers have this built in, and it’s automatically enabled unless you turn it off.

 To prevent problems viewing secure sites like ours, it's always a good idea to have the latest version of your browser installed.
-For more help, talk to our technical support line on 0800 917 9170.
-This line is open 7am to 9pm Monday to Saturday and 9am to 9pm Sundays.
+For more help, contact us to speak to our technical support line.

 Changing your security details

-When you access your account online for the first time, we ask you to change your allocated Registration Number to a number that is more memorable to you.
+When you access your account online for the first time, we ask you to change your allocated Security Number to a more memorable number.

-- a personal Password/Passcode made up of letters and digits only – it must be between 8 and 16 characters long
+- a personal Passcode/Password made up of letters and digits only.
+It must be between 8 and 16 characters long

 - a Registration/Security Number exactly 5 digits long.